Lottery Payout Options

 Selling Options: Full and Partial

-There are actually two different ways to sell your lottery payments.
-You can either sell the full amount and receive a lump sum, which pays you the full remaining value of your payments, minus a fee and taxes.
+There are two different ways to sell your lottery payments.
+You can sell the full amount and receive a lump sum, which pays you the full remaining value of your payments, minus a fee and taxes.

 If you are considering selling lottery payments, here are a few points to keep in mind.